PeterMosmans/deserialization-lab/README.md

 This will download the repository containing all required files, install the necessary tools, and start both servers.

+Please note that several tools, modules and configuration settings will be installed "system-wide".

 Note that the terminal remains open: This is by design.
 Server log messages from `nest` are shown, which can help you in executing the infiltration part of the